-Find free places to camp with your family and great books for camping for kids!
+Find free places to camp with your family and great books about camping for kids!

-Camping with your kids can be tons of fun -- sleeping under the stars, cooking over a campfire and spending some time unplugged to enjoy one another's company.
+Family camping with kids can be tons of fun -- sleeping under the stars, cooking over a campfire and spending some time unplugged to enjoy one another's company.

-Not to mention all those great life skills the kids learn -- how to pitch a tent, navigate the trails and entertain themselves without electricity!
+Not to mention all those great life skills the kids learn -- how to set up a tent, navigate hiking trails and entertain themselves without electricity!

 Plus marshmallows and flashlights -- always a big hit when you're a kid :)

 The US National Parks offer free entrance to over 400 parks every year!
-For 2017, you can visit the National Parks for free on certain days of the year but know that many of them are FREE all year round too!
+Your family can visit the National Parks for free on certain days of the year but know that many of them are FREE all year round too!